DoumasD/ASCII-Table/README.md

+# Project Name: ASCII Table
-Demetrios Doumas 2/12/19
+//Demetrios Doumas 2/12/19

-Summary:
+# Discription:

 I used DOSBox to create an ASCII table as part of a Class Assignment in Fall 2014.
 The assembly language (instruction set) used is from the Intel 8086 processor.

-Direction:
+# Instruction/Usage
+Note: Make Sure to install TASM assembler
 1.)
 Save the file "project1.asm" in a folder on the C: directory.
 Remember the name of the folder and file.
 2.)
 Open DOSbox.
 3.)
 Type "mount c C:/"